derickayala25/osticket-prereqs/README.md

 <b>In the “Internet Information Services (IIS) Manager” window, click on the drop-down arrow by the “osTicket-vm...” name. -> Expand the “Sites” folder -> Expand “Default Web Site” -> Click ONCE on “osTicket” -> On the right-side panel, click “Browse *:80 (http)”.
 It should open a new tab loading the osTicket site (http://localhost/osTicket/setup/)</b></br>
 <b>Note that some extensions are not enabled.
 Go back to IIS -> sites -> Default -> osTicket -> Double-click PHP Manager -> Click “Enable or disable an extension” -> Enable php_imap.dll -> Enable php_intl.dll -> Enable php_opcache.dll -> Refresh the osTicket site in your browser, observe the changes</b></br>
 <b>Using this path, C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php, rename ost-sampleconfig.php to ost-config.php</b></br>
+<b>Assign Permissions to ost-config.php -> Right-click on “ost-config.php” -> Properties -> Security -> Advanced -> Disable inheritance -> Remove All -> Click “Add” -> “Select a principal” -> type “Everyone” -> click “Check Names” -> click “OK” -> check the “Full control” box -> click “OK”.
+In the “Advanced Security Settings for ost-config.php” window, were it says “Name” it should say C:\inetpub\wwwroot\osTicket\include\ost-config.php.
+Click “Apply” and “OK”.
+On the “ost-config.php Properties” window, click “OK”</b>
+<b></b>
 </p>
 <br />